 Even to guests or customers, a property owner does not guarantee absolute safety.
 However, an owner does owe everyone a duty to be reasonably safe.
 That means that an owner must guard against all foreseeable dangers.
 Stairwells need handrails.
 Lightbulbs need to be replaced.
 Smoke detectors need to work.

 If something on the floor caused the injured person to trip and fall, the owner is liable so long as he or she (a) caused the foreign substance to be on the floor, or (b) knew that it was on the floor, or (c) should have known it was on the floor by the time the injury occurred.
-So a grocery store isn’t responsible if you slip on the falling snow in the parking lot, but it is responsible if in two days they still haven’t done anything about it and it hardens into a sheet of ice.
+So a grocery store most likely isn’t responsible if you slip on the falling snow in the parking lot, but it may be responsible if in two days they still haven’t done anything about it and it hardens into a sheet of ice.